Terkwood/godot-pack-replacement-test/README.md

 - Can the main PCK file loaded by Godot be replaced while the program is running?
 - Can it pick up new ProjectSettings in a sane way?

+## Findings

+We can export a Mac app, and _successfully replace the pck file_ that's contained inside the Mac application folder structure _while the app is running_.
+The next time the app starts up, it goes straight to the replacement PCK, and the old one is gone completely.

+## Still TBD: ProjectSettings freshness

+Still under investigation.

 ## Usage

 You may NOT run this experiment in the Godot editor!
 PCK files don't really work the same way, there.
 We're interested in replacing a PCK file as it's seen when users run an exported game.